openstack-archive/openstack-health/README.rst

 .. note::
-    When using an operating system that is not ubuntu 16.04 the process.env.CHROME_BIN variable may need to be updated in openstack-health/test/karma.conf.js to reflect your system's firefox
+    When using an operating system that is not ubuntu 16.04 the process.env.FIREFOX_BIN variable may need to be updated in openstack-health/test/karma.conf.js to reflect your system's firefox
     path.

-    For example on SUSE Leap OS, process.env.CHROME_BIN = '/usr/bin/firefox'
+    For example on SUSE Leap OS, process.env.FIREFOX_BIN = '/usr/bin/firefox'
     must be set.

 To test javascript code, run::